JasonXuDeveloper/TracingRAG/README.md

 ## Contributing

 Contributions are welcome!
-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details.
+Please see [docs/DEVELOPMENT.md](docs/DEVELOPMENT.md) for development setup and guidelines.

 ## License